 All cars must have a racing-type master electrical kill switch easily turned both off and on by the belted-in driver.

-The control for this switch should be red; the OFF position should be clearly indicated; the switch should be easily accessible from outside the car; and the switch should be clearly marked by a three-inch or larger lightning-bolt symbol.
+The control for this switch should be red; the OFF position should be clearly indicated; the switch should be easily accessible from outside the car; i.e. On/near A pillar.

+The switch should be clearly marked by a three-inch or larger lightning-bolt symbol.

 All electricity must be interrupted by the kill switch! (if you don't do that, the engine may still run off the alternator even after the battery circuit is disconnected).
 Don't put the switch where it's likely to be hit by another car in traffic or crushed in an accident.